Twelfth Night (holiday): Traditions

 In colonial America, a Christmas wreath was always left up on the front door of each home.
 When taken down at the end of the Twelve Days of Christmas, any edible portions would be consumed with the other foods of the feast.
 The same held true in the 19th–20th centuries with fruits adorning Christmas trees.
 Fresh fruits were hard to come by and were therefore considered fine and proper gifts and decorations for the tree, wreaths, and home.
 Again, the tree would be taken down on the Twelfth Night, and such fruits, along with nuts and other local produce used, would then be consumed.

 Modern American Carnival traditions are seen across former French colonies, most notably in New Orleans and Mobile.
 In the mid-twentieth century, friends gathered for weekly king cake parties.
 Whoever got the slice with the "king", usually in the form of a miniature baby doll (symbolic of the Christ Child, "Christ the King"), hosted the next week's party.
 Traditionally, this was a bean for the king and a pea for the queen.
 Parties centred around king cakes are no longer common and king cake today is usually brought to the workplace or served at parties, the recipient of the plastic baby being obligated to bring the next king cake to the next function.
 In some countries, Twelfth Night and Epiphany mark the start of the Carnival season, which lasts through Mardi Gras Day.

 In Spain, Twelfth Night is called Cabalgata de Reyes ("Parade of Kings"), and historically the "kings" would go through towns and hand out sweets.

 In France, La Galette des Rois ("Kings' Cake") is eaten all month long.
 The cakes vary depending on the region; in northern France, it is called a galette and is filled with frangipane, fruit, or chocolate.
 In the south, it is more of a brioche with candied fruit.

 Suppression

 Twelfth Night in the Netherlands became so secularised, rowdy, and boisterous that public celebrations were banned by the Church.

 Old Twelfth Night

-In some places, particularly South West England, Old Twelfth Night is still celebrated on 17 January.
-This continues the custom of the Apple Wassail on the date that corresponded to 6 January on the Julian calendar at the time of the change in calendars enacted by the Calendar Act of 1750.
+In some places, particularly in the West Country, Old Twelfth Night (or "Old Twelvey") is still celebrated on 17 January.
+This continues the custom of the Apple Wassail on the date that corresponded to 6 January on the Julian calendar at the time of the change in calendars enacted by the Calendar Act 1750.